Anacronista/codelike/README.md

 # codelike
-Python-based Roguelike using the API.
+Python-based Roguelike using the libtcod API.